FeelLiao/rna-seq-std/config/README.md

 Which genome annotation to use.
 Usually, the more precise the annotation is, the more persuasive quantification results is.

-Both gff and gtf format are acceptable.
+Only gtf format is acceptable.

 # Clean